 Students who have a guest on campus are responsible for her/his conduct and for advising the guest of the Manor College Alcohol and Drug Policy.
 It is the student's responsibility to require any guest in violation of this policy to leave the Campus.
 If the guest will not leave, Security should be called.
-Otherwise, it will be assumed that the student is engaging in the same behavior as the guest. (p.
-32 Manor College Student Handbook, 2015-2016)
+Otherwise, it will be assumed that the student is engaging in the same behavior as the guest.
+(Manor College Student Handbook, 2018-2019 https://sites.google.com/a/manor.edu/manor-college-catalog-18-19/student-affairs/alcohol-and-drug-policy)